JohnLyu2/alphasmt/README.md

 See ``aaai24/`` for our final strategies and testing results.

+## Data Download

 ## Z3alpha Strategy Synthesis

 ## FastSMT Strategy Synthesis

 We made minor modifications to the FastSMT source code for compatibility with Z3 12.2.2.
+Visit https://github.com/kjiang249/fastsmt for the modified FastSMT and instruction on FastSMT strategy synthesis reproduction.

 ## Evaluation